Learning to Save Money

 Private gym / pool / spa memberships

-The Y or municipal pools are much cheaper in most places.
+The YMCA / YWCA or municipal pools are much cheaper in most places.
 Or better yet, just run around the block and do push-ups, pull-ups, sit-ups, jumping jacks, and so forth.
 You don't need fancy equipment to get in shape or stay in shape.
-(My drill instructor in basic training managed to beat my sorry butt into great shape, in nine weeks, using no equipment at all.)
+My drill instructor in basic training managed to beat my sorry ass into the best shape of my life, in nine weeks, using no equipment at all.

 Economizing on Necessary Expenses